telerik/winforms-docs/dock/getting-started.md

 1. In the RadRibbonBar on top, click the left green arrow to dock a new __ToolWindow__ to the left.
             ![dock-getting-started 001](images/dock-getting-started001.png)

->The list on the left side of the preview displays all created windows.
+>note The list on the left side of the preview displays all created windows.
 From this list you can set the visibility of the ToolWindows to false,
                 if you do not need some of them visible at runtime initially.
+>

 1. Again from the RadRibbonBar, click on the __Add DocumentWindow__ button three times to add three __DocumentWindows__ instances.